Vera Brezhneva: Early life

-Vera Brezhneva was born on 3 February 1982 in Dniprodzerzhynsk, in the Ukrainian SSR of the Soviet Union.
-Her father, Viktor, worked in a chemical factory.
-Her mother, Tamara, a medical school graduate, worked in the same factory as Brezhneva's father.
-She has three sisters; one older sister named Halyna, and younger twins Nastya and Vika.
-She bought a flat for her parents in Boryspil, a town close to Kyiv.
-The father of Brezhneva's daughter, Sonia, is Vitaliy Voychenko, to whom Brezhneva was married for a few years.
-She earned a degree by correspondence from the faculty of economics of the Dnipropetrovsk Institute of Railway Engineering.
+Vira Viktorivna Halushka was born on 3 February 1982 in Dniprodzerzhynsk, in the Ukrainian SSR of the Soviet Union.
+Her parents Viktor and Tamara worked at the Prydniprovsky Chemical Plant.
+She has three sisters, one older sister named Halyna and younger twins named Anastasia and Viktoria.
+She earned a degree by correspondence from the faculty of economics of the Dnipropetrovsk Institute of Railway Engineering, specialising in accounting.